Have you ever wondered: “Does every problem require an A3?”

 My short answer is no.

 My longer answer is that you should match your problem solving process with the level of complexity of the problem at hand.

 In this post, I share three different problem solving tools and approaches I’ve used in different organizations based on the level of complexity of the problem:

-- “Simple” four-box tool and process to support local problem solving
+- “Simple” four-box framework and process for problems localized to one area

-- “Situation-target-proposal” process for daily kaizen and “just do-its”
+- “Situation-Target-Proposal” framework and process for daily improvements and “just do-its”

 Click here to get a copy of the the four-box problem solving tool described in more detail below!

 All three tools and processes support the basic problem solving Plan-Do-Check-Act (PDCA) cycle and serve the dual purposes of: 1) solving problems and 2) developing problem solving capability in others.

 Words of caution: it’s not about the tools, but the processes

 I write this post with a some words of caution.
 If your goal is to create an organization filled with problem solvers, remember that it’s not about the tool(s), but rather the thinking process, the coaching process that supports problem solving, and the learning process the comes out of it.